 Cora: I see from your video that you use very specific types of essential oils in your treatments.
 What kind do you use and why does the kind or quality of the oil matter?

 Liana: Good question – I get asked this all the time!
 In my treatments, I use only therapeutic-grade, organic essential oils and blends.
-The quality of the oil is everything!
-Aroma has the power to invoke strong emotions, memories, and protective instincts in the brain in a single instant.
+The quality of the oil is everything; and my favourite brand is Young Living Essential Oils.
+The reason the quality of the oil is so important is because aromas have the power to invoke strong emotions, memories, and protective instincts in the brain in a single instant.
 When an essential oil is not of the highest grade or is not organic, it may contain other chemicals, alcohols, and carrying agents that can trigger a subconscious resistance or allergic reaction, making treatment less effective.
 So, to maximize the benefit of Aromatherapy, I use only the best of the best – essential oils that are pure, organic, and created conscientiously from seed to seal!

 Cora: That makes perfect sense.
 Personally, I am very sensitive to strong smells and will often get a headache while walking through the perfume section of department stores but your essential oils don’t seem to bother me at all!